shaleens/cleaningData/CodeBook.md

 The first tidy data set contains only the standard deviation and mean (mean frequencies are not included) for each measurement.
+It contains a total of 10299 observations of 75 variables.
 Following are the column names for each of them:

 ### Variable description, format and nomenclature
 *####activity